emersonroniery/bioleanlab/posts/how-to-lose-belly-fat-after-30.md

 - chicken, turkey, fish
 - eggs and egg whites
 - Greek yogurt and cottage cheese
 - tofu, tempeh, lentils and beans

+For a complete guide on structuring high-protein meals, read our [beginner's guide to high-protein diets for fat loss](/blog/high-protein-diet-beginners-guide).

 ## 3. Combine strength training + walking